Typee-Language/Typee/notepad-readme.md

 #  Notepad++ recommendations

-The directory `XML-configs` contains three `.xml` files:
+The directory `Typee/Notepad++XML-configs` contains three `.xml` files:
+- desktop.ini
 - grammars.xml
-- langs.model.xml
 - typhon.xml

+The first file contains configuration for the display of this repository.

-These files contain descriptions of language and syntax coloring specification
+The two last files contain descriptions of language and syntax coloring specification
 for:
 - `.grm` files, i.e. files contining grammars specification of programming languages, and